lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 ## Exception Handling

-The SPI_HOST will assert one of the {{< regref "ERROR_STATUS" >}} bits in the event of a firmware programming error, and will become unreponsive until firmware acknowledges the error by clearing the corresponding error bit.
+The SPI_HOST will assert one of the {{< regref "ERROR_STATUS" >}} bits in the event of a firmware programming error, and will become unresponsive until firmware acknowledges the error by clearing the corresponding error bit.

 The SPI_HOST interrupt handler should clear any bits in {{< regref "ERROR_STATUS" >}} bit before clearing {{< regref "INTR_STATE.error" >}}.